NikoSoder/typer/README.md

 ## TODO

-- [ ] Handle wrong character when on SPACE
+- [x] Handle wrong character when on SPACE
+- [x] Handle SPACE on character
-- [ ] Handle SPACE on character
+- [ ] Handle backspace when on first char
 - [ ] Track mistakes
 - [ ] Track words per minute